rackerlabs/docs-cloud-identity/api-docs/index.rst

    * JSON or XML serialization formats

-Use the following links to get user and reference information for using the Rackspace Identity service REST API.
+Use the following links to get user and reference information for using the Identity service REST API.

 - :ref:`Getting Started <getting-started-guide>`